 “Does having sex in a hot tub reduce my risk?”

-- Rumor has it that chlorine can kill any bacteria and reduce risk for infection, but it does not change your risk of STDs.
+- Rumor has it that chlorine can kill any bacteria and reduce the risk for infection, but it does not change your risk of STDs.
 In fact, the chemicals might cause other vaginal infections.

 “People only catch STDs through sexual intercourse, right?”